 Highlights for dicyclomine

-- Dicyclomine tablet is only available as a generic drug.
+- Dicyclomine oral tablet is available as a brand-name drug and a generic drug.
+Brand name: Bentyl.

-- Dicyclomine is used to treat spasms in your stomach caused by functional bowel disorders such as irritable bowel syndrome.
+- Dicyclomine oral tablet is used to treat spasms in your stomach caused by bowel disorders such as irritable bowel syndrome.

 - Central nervous system warning: This drug may affect your brain and may cause you to become confused or disoriented.
 It may also cause short-term memory loss, hallucinations, weakness, trouble falling asleep, anxiousness, euphoria (a sense of feeling extremely happy), stammering or stuttering when speaking, or loss of muscle control in your arms or legs.